I had (another) dream…

 “Thank you,” said Refrigeration Book, “But, just a note: I require a shelf with temperature control at freezing level, since my letters are written in ice.
 Okay?”

 “No, it’s not okay!” shouted the frustrated Founder, continuing, “I don’t have a refrigerated section.
 Just write your story in normal ink like everyone else.
 Say anything you want, anything!
 Just put it in ink.
-Then take a nice comfortable seat next to Fixing Toaster Plugs Book.
+Even Round Book over there is written in ink!
+Then take a nice comfortable seat on the shelf next to Fixing Toaster Plugs Book.
 No big deal.”

 “Never!” said Refrigeration Book, “It’s a big deal to me.
 I am written in ice and ice words are my message!
 This is who I am.
 That would be like telling Muha…” “Enough!” shouted Founder now at his wits end, “Go over there with Round Book and just wait!”